FAQ

 Is it painful?

-Some clients don’t feel a thing, and other a slight prickling.
-At any rate it is easy to tolerate.
+Some feel nothing at all, others feel a slight tingling sensation.
+In any case, it is easy to tolerate.

 What colours are used?

-The pigmentation colors are only produced from registered and approved raw materials with purity certification.
-They fully comply with the specifications of the FOPH (Federal Office of Public Health).
-REACH-compliant pigments, which have been mandatory in Switzerland since February 1, 2025, but which I have been using since 2022, are free from iron oxides, nickel and other allergenic preservatives.
-They have a high pigment density, good pigmentation and flow properties and offer maximum, gentle pigment penetration into the skin.
+REACH-compliant pigments, which have been mandatory in Switzerland since 1 February 2025, but which I have been using since 2022, are free of iron oxides, nickel and other allergy-causing preservatives.
+They have a high pigment density, good pigmentation and flow properties, and offer maximum, gentle pigment deposition in the skin.

-The colors in my practice are checked at regular intervals by the food inspectorate (Office for Consumer Protection, cantonal chemist).
+The colours used in my practice are additionally checked at regular intervals by the food inspection authority, the cantonal chemist (Office for Consumer Protection).
 The certificate can be viewed on request.

 How long does pigmentation last?